jhancock3020/AskReddit-Submission-Vocabulary-Analysis-In-Excel/README.md

 Analyzes and dedicated sheet displays the different word count column in order from greatest to least.

+Analyzes the word data.
+If the word is "dog", then lists all questions containing that word and the number of upvotes and comments each question recieved.
+Also displays the total number of upvotes and comments all questions containing that word combined had.

 # TO DO:

 Format columns so they are the length of longest string

 Add data analysis of author data (ex: who posts the most, what questions do they post, how many total upvotes do they have).

-Add analysis of word data (ex: if the most popular word is "dog", then find and list all questions containing that word and the number of upvotes each question recieved).